airtai/faststream/.faststream_gen/rabbit/examples/headers.md

 # Header Exchange

-**Header** Exchange is the most complex and flexible way to route messages in *RabbitMQ*.
+The **Header** Exchange is the most complex and flexible way to route messages in *RabbitMQ*.
 This `exchange` type sends messages to queues according by matching the queue binding arguments with message headers.

 At the same time, if several consumers are subscribed to the queue, messages will also be distributed among them.